pyvista/pyvista/CONTRIBUTING.md

 - `fix/`: any bug fixes, patches, or experimental changes that are minor
 - `feat/`: any changes that introduce a new feature or significant addition
 - `junk/`: for any experimental changes that can be deleted if gone stale
-- `maint/`: for general maintence of the repository or CI routines
+- `maint/`: for general maintenance of the repository or CI routines
 - `doc/`: for any changes only pertaining to documentation
 - `no-ci/`: for low impact activity that should NOT trigger the CI routines
+- `release/`: releases (see below)

 ### Testing